This document is to provide campus users with a list of questions regarding Time and Labor (TL).

 Implementing campuses have an array of tasks to complete.
 Campuses should refer to the TL Setup Checklist for Implementing Campuses for details.

 The TL auto-enrollment process is configurable by campuses and should be reviewed by the campus.
-Starter queries and enrollment configurations have been provided by CMS, but they can be edited or inactivated as part of campus configuration.
+Starter queries and enrollment configurations have been provided by CHRS App Dev, but they can be edited or inactivated as part of campus configuration.

 The CO delivers baseline templates in CHRS, but campuses have the ability to create their own templates, as needed.